Mithila-Sivakumar/EECS-6322-WI-2023-Project/README.md

 Project Report - EECS_6322_Report.pdf

 ## Abstract
 In this project, we present a reproduction study of the paper "TransMatcher: Deep Image Matching Through Transformers for Generalizable Person Re-identification".
-We implemented the TransMatcher using PyTorch (on top of QAConv-GS as mentioned in the paper) and reproduced the experiments on three different person re-identification benchmarks.
-We evaluated the model's performance using the mean average precision (mAP), and Rank-1 metric and compared our results to those reported in the original paper.
+We implemented the TransMatcher using PyTorch (on top of QAConv-GS as mentioned in the paper).
+We implemented the TransMatcher model and reproduced the scenario where the model is trained on Market-1501 dataset and tested on CUHK03-np dataset.
+We evaluated the model's performance using the mean average precision (mAP), and Rank-1 metric and compared our results to those reported in the original paper

 ## Implementation Details